 These muscles act in different ways and ranges. standing turnout is controlled mainly by quadratus femoris however en fondu, your piriformis is more in charge.
 This is why you may sometimes feel like you have turnout in some positions and not in others.
 That’s right, you have to train your turnout muscles in all dancing positions.
 Unfortunately, there is no one magical turnout exercise that fits all.

-If any of these situations sound familiar, make an appointment today with our physiotherapist Emily for specific turnout exercises to help gain your ultimate range!
+If any of these situations sound familiar, make an appointment today with our physiotherapist Alicia for specific turnout exercises to help gain your ultimate range!

 If you are interested in dance, you should read our post on the 4 most common dance injuries.